-The Executive Deferred Compensation Plan also allows an executive to defer up to 50% of his or her annual cash IC award.
-When an executive makes his or her irrevocable election to defer cash IC, he or she also elects a specified payment date in which the elected disbursement(s) under the participant's account will commence.
+The Executive Deferred Compensation Plan also allows an executive to defer up to 50% of his or her annual incentive compensation award.
+When an executive makes his or her irrevocable election to defer cash incentive compensation, he or she also elects a specified payment date in which the elected disbursement(s) under the participant's account will commence.